Since 1999, we’ve provided specialized, community-based support services for vulnerable and at-risk seniors.

 When seniors need specialized one-on-one support, we’re right there beside them.
 We advocate for our clients, help them navigate the social service system and are there in times of crisis.
 Our case managers connect clients with the services they need to become healthier, happier and as independent as possible.
 Our team calls upon a variety of resources, including medical, financial, emotional and recreational supports.
 Psychogeriatric case management is available in Toronto, York Region and South Simcoe.

-Through our Integrated Psychogeriatric Outreach Program (IPOP) in York Region and South Simcoe, our mobile team of health care practitioners provides psychogeriatric assessments, treatment planning and education support to help seniors with mental health and/or dementia-related issues continue living independently in the community.
+Through our Integrated Psychogeriatric Outreach Program (IPOP) in York Region and South Simcoe, our mobile team of health care practitioners provides psychogeriatric assessments, treatment planning and education support to help seniors with mental health and/or dementia-related challenges continue living independently in the community.
 In cases where our clients are home-bound, we use technology so they can receive treatment and health care visits from home.

 When older adults experience behaviour changes due to dementia, mental illness, substance use or other factors, it can be challenging for senior and caregiver alike.
 We help families and caregivers learn strategies for dealing with behavioural challenges and provide referrals to services.
 Our Behaviour Support Transition Resource (BSTR) Team helps at-risk seniors transition from hospital to their next care destination.
 These services are available in Toronto, York Region, and South Simcoe.